iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 For accessing the data resides inside buckets, indexes are used.
 E.g. to access wallet with primary index `00CAFE00`**(hex)**, call has to be made to `/wallets` path with index as data.

-[//]: # 'TODO change testnet urls to mainnet after it is launched'
+[//]: # 'TODO change testnet URLs to mainnet after it is launched'

 ```bash
 curl -X POST -d '{ "json-rpc": 2.0, "id": "foobar321", "method": "abci_query", "params": { "path": "/wallets", "data": "C1721181E83376EF978AA4A9A38A5E27C08C7BB2" } }' https://bns.antnet.iov.one/